LanDinh/khaleesi-ninja/documentation/kubernetes.md

 * default configuration to use for `kubegres` - this includes:
   * SQL script to install extensions, create users & databases
   * SQL script to apply user permissions

+Additionally, the following resources are necessary for monitoring:

+* prometheus instance
+* service account & role binding for prometheus
+* service & service monitor for prometheus
+* grafana datasource for the prometheus instance
+* grafana custom dashboards

 ### `khaleesi-ninja-gate`